ASC Farm Standard – Principle 1

 Embedded within ASC’s Mission of promoting responsible aquaculture, this Principle requires that certified facilities operate a legal, ethical and well managed business that assures compliance with the ASC requirements throughout the validity of a certificate.

-Principle 1 cover the following criteria/topics, each with its own set of indicator/requirements
+Principle 1 covers the following criteria/topics, each with its own set of indicators/requirements:

-Because the Legal and Social dimensions are closely intertwined, the proposed criteria and indicators for P1 and P3 were published together for public consultation in 2019, and will go for public consultation again in March/April 2022, after which the feedback received will be used to finalise them.
+Because the Legal and Social dimensions are closely intertwined, the proposed criteria and indicators for P1 and P3 were published together for public consultation in 2019, and are currently open for public consultation until April 30th 2022, after which the feedback received will be used to finalise them.
 P1 and P3 are scheduled for release in 2022.